tyleryasaka/identity-proposals/README.md

 There is a global `ClaimIssuerRegistry` contract, which simply allows a `ClaimIssuer` contract to be associated with an issuer address.
 This allows the issuer to implement their own custom issuing contract, which is flexible and allows computable claims to be implemented.

-The `getClaim` method on the `ClaimIssuerRegistry` contract **must** be implemented as follows: if the given `issuer` does not have an associated `ClaimIssuer` contract, ERC780's `getClaim` method should be called with the given arguments.
+The `getClaim` method on the `ClaimIssuerRegistry` contract MUST be implemented as follows: if the given `issuer` does not have an associated `ClaimIssuer` contract, ERC780's `getClaim` method should be called with the given arguments.
 If there is an associated `ClaimIssuer` contract, then the `getClaim` method on that contract should be called, passing in the given `subject` and `key`.

 ## This Codebase